-“The special needs trust would not disqualify them for benefits,” says estate planning attorney Elizabeth Leamon.
+“The special needs trust would not disqualify them for benefits,” says Elizabeth Leamon, an estate planning & probate attorney in Madison, Connecticut.
 “It would provide funds over and above what’s already being provided for with the government benefits.”

 Leamon is a huge proponent of the special needs trust.